Scott Mandia

-Scott A. Mandia is professor of Earth and space sciences and assistant chair of the Physical Sciences Department at Suffolk County Community College, Long Island, New York, USA.
+Scott A. Mandia is professor of Earth and space sciences and assistant chair of the Physical Sciences Department at Suffolk County Community College, Long Island, New York, US.
 He has been teaching introductory meteorology and climatology courses for 28 years.
 In 1997, he won the State University of New York Chancellor's Award for Excellence in Teaching.

 Education

 Mandia received his M.S. – Meteorology from the Pennsylvania State University in 1990 and his B.S. – Meteorology from University of Lowell in 1987.